-Medical Detox for Drug and Alcohol Addiction
+Medical Detox Programs for Drug & Alcohol Addiction

-Understanding what medical detox is, why medical detox is a safe option, and how to find detox treatment near you can help you stabilize and prepare for a life in recovery.
+Understanding what medical detox is, why medical detox is a safe option, and how to find detox treatment near you can help you and prepare for a life in recovery.

-Medical Detox Process
+Understanding the Medical Detox Process

-• Evaluation—A thorough assessment will be conducted to determine your specific needs for the best course of treatment.
+- Evaluation—A thorough assessment will be conducted to determine your specific needs for the best course of treatment.
 You may undergo drug testing and speak to a variety of staff, including doctors, nurses, and counselors.
 Your length of drug or alcohol use, the severity of your addiction, and your underlying behavioral and medical conditions will all be taken under consideration during evaluation.

 How Long Does Medical Detox Take?